Skip to main content

 • Order checks directly from your bank.
 Checks with better security features, such as watermarks, are harder to duplicate.

 • Keep a close eye on your finances.
-Account Alerts and mobile banking solutions like the Chase Mobile® app help you monitor account activity in real time.
+Mobile banking solutions like the Chase Mobile® app help you monitor account activity in real time.chase-mobile-app

 • Consider Check Protection Services.
-If you write a lot of checks, this service can help streamline check tracking.
-It links with your QuickBooks account to automatically flag discrepancies between issued and presented checks.
+It links with your QuickBooks account to automatically flag discrepancies between issued and presented checks.check-protection-services

 Consider other ways to pay

-Chase offers other payment options that don't include the risk of check fraud.
+An easy way to avoid check fraud is to avoid paying with or accepting checks.
+Chase offers other payment options that don’t include the risks of check fraud.

-For example, Online Bill Pay allows you to set up recurring payments and transfer money electronically.
-Automatic Clearing House (ACH) lets you send money to vendors and employees through Direct Deposit, and Wires are a convenient way to transfer money internationally and domestically.
+For example, Online Bill Payonline-bill-payment-bb000006 allows you to set up recurring payments and transfer money electronically.
+Automatic Clearing House (ACH) lets you send money to vendors and employees through Direct Deposit, and Wireswire-transfers are a convenient way to transfer money internationally and domestically.

 For more tips and information about preventing check fraud, visit Chase's Fraud and Security Services page.